mozilla/ichnaea/docs/metrics.rst

     The minimum value of any timer event over the reporting period.

+``mean``

+    The mean of the values of all timer events over the reporting period.

+``mean_90``

+    The mean of the lower 90th percentile of the values of all timer events over the reporting period.

 ``upper``

     The maximum value of any timer event over the reporting period.